 Objective feedback from your customers and clients is more useful than good feedback.
 Therefore, you should make sure the structure of your survey, as well as the distribution method, promotes the flow of truly candid customer opinions.
 The point of surveying is to get honest reactions.

-3. Choose survey methods that garner real information in real time.
+3. Choose survey methods that garner real information in

 Getting real information from real customers in real time is the best way for small-business owners to understand the strengths and weaknesses of their businesses, especially as their businesses grow.
 Many other types of self-serve and full-service survey solutions can be integral to helping businesses quickly build their email lists and businesses that meet their customers' needs well.